oliverjam/minimal-node-postgres/README.md

 ### Database

 We're using PostgreSQL as our database and the `pg` Node module to connect to it.
-We create a new connection pool in `src/database/connection.js` using the `DB_URL` from your `.env`.
+We create a new connection pool in `src/database/connection.js` using the `DATABASE_URL` from your `.env`.

 The database tables are built with some example data in `src/database/build.js`.

 `src/database/setup.js` is a script for creating a new database using the `psql` CLI.
-It will use the username/password/database name from the `DB_URL` in your `.env`.
+It will use the username/password/database name from the `DATABASE_URL` in your `.env`.
 It doesn't really matter what you set these to as this won't be used in production.

 You can run this script with `npm run setup` to make sure your dev database is created and built.
 It's okay to run this multiple times (as long as you don't mind overwriting the data in the tables).